 Specialty teas have become a hallmark of the 1870’s restored home.
 The teas celebrate a social event that may well have played out in the Neo-Greek home when the original Modisett family built and lived in the mansion.

-Adaland offers afternoon High Tea and evening Royal Tea, and will introduce a new tea menu this season.
+Adaland offers afternoon High Tea and evening Royal Tea.
 Scones and hot teas will begin the afternoon and evening teas, followed by a fresh fruit course, then a savories course including a variety of tea sandwiches, and a concluding sweets course.
 To the basic four courses of the High Tea menu will be added other savories and a complimentary glass of champagne with strawberries for the Royal Tea.

 how to use the spindle, a tool used in hand spinning.